danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 ---
-title: "The Code-Adjacent Superpowers of AI"
+title: "The Code-Adjacent Power of AI"
-featuredImage: "../images/code-adjacent-superpowers-ai-paul-felberbauer-tM16SjCYy84-unsplash.jpg"
+featuredImage: "../images/code-adjacent-power-ai-paul-felberbauer-tM16SjCYy84-unsplash.jpg"
 description: "AI coding assistants are obviously useful for writing code, but some of their most valuable contributions happen in the work that surrounds it."
 date: "2026-04-15"
 category: "productivity"